Azure/AppService/_posts/2021-02-05-dotnet5-cert-incident.md

 ## Resolution for App Service

-We are in the process of updating the root certificates used in the .NET 5 runtime and build image (also known as the Oryx image) and will begin rolling out the updated image as soon as possible.
+We have updated the root certificates used in the .NET 5 runtime and build image (also known as the Oryx image) and will begin rolling out the updated image as soon as possible.
+We will update this article as new information becomes available.

+## Workaround

+To work around this limitation, please build your .NET 5 applications locally or on a build system (such as GitHub Actions or AzureDevops) and deploy the built application to App Service.
+You can set up a GitHub Actions workflow from the **Deployment Center** in the App Service blade in the Portal.
+If you would rather build locally, you can use the [`az webapp deployment source config-zip`](https://docs.microsoft.com/azure/app-service/deploy-zip#deploy-zip-file-with-azure-cli) command to deploy your app from a .zip file.

+Once the root certifactes have been updated on your site, you can return to using the Oryx build service.
 We will update this article as new information becomes available.